-See "Using the Session Manager Profile Sets section" for details on how to set up a Session Manager connection profile.
+See Using the Session Manager Profile Sets section for details on how to set up a Session Manager connection profile.

 The OAD must be running before you can use any of the OAD commands.
-Refer to Starting the OAD in the VisiBroker for C++ Developer's Guide for instructions on starting the OAD.
+Refer to the VisiBroker for C++ Developer's Guide for instructions on starting the OAD.
 When registering an object implementation, use the same object name that is used when the implementation object is constructed.